Selindek/spring-data-jpa-acl/acl/README.md

 	@Entity
 	public class UserNote

 This annotation also works like all the other annotations: the empty roles property means: any roles.
-(You can even stack these annotations but it makes not much sense.)

-When the Acl checks for 'create' permissions it also checks the @AclRolePermission annotations, so by default all users with ROLE_ADMIN role can create any kind of objects.
+When the Acl checks for 'create' permissions it also checks the `@AclRolePermission` annotations, so by default all users with ROLE_ADMIN role can create any kind of objects.
-You can add a 'create' permission to certain roles by a @AclRolePermission annotation too, but don't forget that in this case those roles also automatically gain 'read' permission too!
+You can add a 'create' permission to certain roles by a `@AclRolePermission` annotation too, but don't forget that in this case those roles also automatically gain 'read' permission too!

 ## @PreAuthorize

 The ACL module automatically defines a AclPermissionEvaluator bean, so you can use all its functionality without any further settings.
-It could be useful if you need some custom endpoint what should be accessed only with a special permission.
+It could be useful if you need some custom endpoints which should be accessed only with a special permission.
 Let's say we have runnable scripts on the server and these scripts and they results can be seen by any users but they can be executed only be they owners.
 You can create a controller like this:

 	@PreAuthorize(script, 'execute')
-	@PostMapping("/scripts/{script}/launch")
+	@PutMapping("/scripts/{script}/launch")
 	public ResponseEntity<String> execute(@PathVariable Script script) {
 	...
 	}

 The AcPermissionEvaluator check whether the current authentication has 'execute' permission to the given script object.
-You can set this permission using any of the Acl annotations.
+You can also use this new permission in any of the Acl annotations.
 If you use 'all' in any of the annotations that will automatically grant this new custom permission too.

 ## Special methods